 Study area

 The study was conducted in the urban community of Niamey.
 The region of Niamey is located in the south-western part of Niger between latitude 13° 24' and latitude 13°35' N and longitude 2°00’ and longitude 2°15' E with an altitude between 160 and 250 m.
 Its administrative limits extend over 552.27 km2 of which approximately 297,46km2 of built-up area (INS, 2018).
-The population of Niamey is estimated at approximately 1,407,635.
-The city of Niamey is subdivided into 5 municipal arrondissements whose population distribution by municipal district is as follows: Niamey I: 287,902 inhabitants; Niamey II: 338,455 inhabitants; Niamey III: 223,685 inhabitants; Niamey IV: 376 271 inhabitants; Niamey V: 181,321 inhabitants (INS, 2022).
-The climate is of Sahelo-Sudanese type and includes a long dry season from October to May and a short rainy season from June to September.
+The population of Niamey is estimated at approximately 1,407,635 hbts.
+The city of Niamey is subdivided into five municipal arrondissements whose population distribution by municipal district is as follows: Niamey I: 287,902 inhabitants; Niamey II: 338,455 inhabitants; Niamey III: 223,685 inhabitants; Niamey IV: 376 271 inhabitants; Niamey V: 181,321 inhabitants (INS, 2022).
+The climate is Sahelo-Sudanese type and includes a long dry season from October to May and a short rainy season from June to September.
 The cold dry season is the most favourable for vegetable production, during which the majority of crops are grown.
 The study was conducted in three (3) large vegetable markets (Gounti yéna, Gamkalé and Harobanda) and five (5) markets (Small market, Dar es Salam market, Dolé market, Wadata market and Harobanda market) for selling vegetables from the urban community of Niamey.

 Fig 1 : Map showing study location